10 Year Smoke Alarm Law in New York

 Do you have to run out and buy a house full of new smoke alarms?

 No – Contrary to much of the media coverage of the change in law, you do not have to replace all of your smoke alarms with right now.
 The law only applies to new battery-powered smoke alarms, contrary to what you may have heard on the radio, seen on TV or read on Twitter.
+False information is even spreading among real estate agents in Western New York.
+I attended a meeting in Cheektowaga, that was attended mostly by real estate agents, where the new law was mentioned as if it had some kind of impact on home purchases.
+In fact, it does not in any way affect home purchases.

 Does the law apply to carbon monoxide detectors?